-Focus for 2023
+Focus for 2024

-We will maintain our expenditure in R&D this year focusing on our core areas of expertise.
-We will continue developing products and solutions to meet the demands of our customers and market trends.
-We expect during the year to improve our fleet solutions with deeper integration into trailer and fuel systems, and an ongoing development of our automotive capability particularly in EV.
+We will operate with our reduced but still substantial expenditure in R&D this year focusing on our core areas of expertise.
+We will continue developing products and solutions to meet the demands of our customers and market trends based on our existing platform.